komaldm/stereo-visual-odometry-tumvi/README.md

 ## 📊 Results and Discussion

-The proposed pipelines were evaluated on three challenging sequences from the TUM-VI benchmark containing rapid motion, low-texture regions, indoor-to-outdoor transitions, and long-range depth variation.
+* The pipelines were evaluated on Room2, Corridor3, and Outdoor5 sequences from the TUM-VI benchmark.

-The monocular pipeline demonstrated stable short-term tracking performance and efficient runtime behavior.
-However, long-term trajectory consistency degraded under repetitive textures and distant scene structures due to unavoidable scale drift accumulation.
+* Monocular VO achieved efficient real-time tracking but accumulated noticeable scale drift in long-range and low-texture environments.

-The mono-extended stereo framework significantly improved global trajectory stability by injecting absolute metric depth during keyframe updates.
-Stereo depth recovery reduced tracking failures, minimized reinitialization events, and improved reprojection consistency across all evaluated environments.
+* The stereo framework improved trajectory stability by injecting metric depth during keyframe updates.

+* Stereo VO significantly reduced tracking failures, reprojection error, and long-term drift across all datasets.

-The largest performance gain was observed in the Outdoor5 sequence, where monocular scale ambiguity caused severe long-range drift.
-Stereo depth correction substantially stabilized the estimated trajectory despite sub-pixel disparity limitations at large distances.
+* The largest improvement was observed in Outdoor5, where stereo depth correction stabilized large-scale trajectory estimation.

-Although the stereo pipeline introduced additional computational overhead from disparity estimation and local optimization, real-time performance was maintained across all datasets.
+* Despite additional disparity computation, the stereo pipeline maintained real-time performance.

 ## 📈 Quantitative Evaluation